 A regular tuning of the high voltage (HV) supplied to the PMTs is needed to ensure that the analogue pulses of the PMTs always match the preset threshold of the discriminator.
 The procedure consists of three consecutive steps applied to data acquired for this purpose.
-For this, designated calibration runs are taken in which the HV of a subset of the PMTs are varied in steps between -125 V and +125 V with respect to the so-called vendor HV (i.e. the voltage recommended by the manufacturer).
+For this, designated calibration runs are taken in which the HV of a subset of the PMTs are varied in steps between typically $-125~\rm V$ and $+125~\rm V$ with respect to the actual HV or the so-called vendor HV (i.e. the voltage recommended by the manufacturer).
 The offset between the vendor high-voltage and the applied high-voltage is commonly expressed in terms of an index.
-Incrementing this index by a value of 1 approximately corresponds to increasing the absolute high-voltage setting by 3.14 V:
+Incrementing this index by a value of 1 approximately corresponds to increasing the absolute high-voltage setting by about $3.14~\rm V$:

-$$\Delta HV = -3.14 \times i \tag{1}$$
+$$\Delta HV = -3.14 \times i. \tag{1}$$